google/jaxopt/docs/notebooks/distributed/custom_loop_pmap_example.md

 * How `jax.pmap` can be used to transform the solver's `update` method to easily write custom data-parallel training loops.

-Running the notebook on Google Colab:
+To obtain the best performance on Google Colab we recommend:
 1. In `Change runtime type` under the menu `Runtime`, select `TPU` for the `Hardware accelerator` option.
 2. Connect to the runtime and run all cells.